-Download the project’s final report.
+Read project’s final report.

-Soon the site was largely devoid of topsoil and the ramparts had been reduced in height by half a metre.
+By 1985 the site was largely devoid of topsoil and the ramparts had been reduced in height by half a metre.
 Even the trees had begun to die.

-only a special project could restore the balance. . . . . . . .
+Only a special project could restore the balance. . . . . . . .

 The pdf report contains video sequences.
 There are two options for download.

 download the report without the video sequences – then, optionally, download video files as the report is read.
 Advantage: much quicker initial access, but slow video downloads.
+See important note below.

 download the report with video sequences embedded.
 Exceedingly long download time (230 Mb), but video then accessible locally and without delay.
 Save to HD.